codership/documentation/galeracluster/source/documentation/galera-parameters.rst

    "Dynamic", "No"
    "Initial Version", "1.0"

+When a node leaves the cluster, it will wait up to ``pc.linger`` duration to get itself removed gracefully from the cluster.

 The excerpt below is an example of how this Galera parameter might look in the configuration file:

 .. code-block:: ini